-The science content includes the three strands of Science Understanding, Science as a Human Endeavour and Science Inquiry Skills.
-The three strands of the curriculum are interrelated and their content is taught in an integrated way.
+The science content includes the two strands of Science Understanding and Science Inquiry.
+The strands of the curriculum are interrelated and their content is taught in an integrated way.

 Science Understanding

 The Science Understanding strand comprises four sub-strands.

 Biological sciences: this sub-strand is concerned with understanding living things